$289,318Average Value$212Average Price per Sq Ft2Homes For Sale

 Picnics at Quigley Park and pickleball at Zuni Park

 The community’s namesake Quigley Park on the eastern boundary offers an open green space for picnicking beneath the tall drought-resistant trees and a small playground for local children.
-Zuni Park, which features six tennis and pickleball courts for public use, is a short drive down Menaul Boulevard.
+Zuni Park, which features six tennis courts for public use, is a short drive down Menaul Boulevard.

 Zuni Park is a great place for outdoor recreation.